LemesoftNostalgic/sprint-o-matic/README.md

 for live sprint orienteering events.
 For me, that sounds a good trade-off.

 b) A bit more involved is the creation of the terrain description e.g. "lookup-png".
-The following subchapter tells hot to do that.
+The following subchapter tells how to do that.

 ### Creating the terrain description